MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/requestfocussession.md

 [!include[session-api-omnichannel](../../includes/session-api-omnichannel.md)]

-Shows an unread notification on the session whose Session Id is passed as a parameter, if the session belongs to the channel provider.
+Shows a notification indicator on the session whose Session Id is passed as a parameter, if the session belongs to the channel provider.
+The notification indicator draws the user's attention to switch between sessions.

 ## Syntax